 Add BJ's Restaurants to My Watchlist.

 At the time thisarticle was published Jim Royal, Ph.D., owns no shares of any company mentioned here.
-The Motley Fool owns shares of Panera Bread and Buffalo Wild Wings.Motley Fool newsletter serviceshave recommended buying shares of Buffalo Wild Wings and Panera Bread.
+The Motley Fool owns shares of Papa John's, Domino's Pizza, Panera Bread, and Buffalo Wild Wings.Motley Fool newsletter serviceshave recommended buying shares of Panera Bread, Buffalo Wild Wings, and McDonald's and writing covered calls in Buffalo Wild Wings.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.